VulcanJS/vulcan-docs/source/groups-permissions.md

 ## Documents & Fields

-Nova has two levels of permission checks: the document level, and the field level.
+Vulcan has two levels of permission checks: the document level, and the field level.

 Consider a scenario where a user can edit their own posts, but an admin can edit anybody's post.
 Now let's add the requirement that a user can only edit a post's `title` property, but an admin can also edit a post's `status`.

 First, we'll need a **document-level** check to see if the current user can edit a given document.
-In Nova, this check lives, appropriately enough, next to the relevant mutation:
+In Vulcan, this check lives, appropriately enough, next to the relevant mutation:

 ```js
 edit: {